karngyan/covidhelp.ui/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Note

+The backend is in a private repository.
+This directly consumes the api.
+What we expect from developers is to either add information thats publicly available or consume some public API to add on to the info on the website.
+If you're interested in adding an API.
+Drop us a message on Slack.

 ## License

 Distributed under the AGPL-3.0 License .
 See `LICENSE` for more information.